w3f/Grants-Program/applications/CryptoCitizen.md

 The chat will be stored separately on a centralized server.

 #### NFT Market Service
-We will use Darwinia Network's cross-chain bridge protocol move game's inventory/items to polkadot's network from ethereum.

 Inventory/Items's metadata format will be

 ```